-The smell of cat odor is very unpleasant when it comes through a baseboard heater.
-The smell can stay around a long time because the cat hair and the aroma have not been properly removed.
+The smell of cat urine is very unpleasant when it's coming out of a baseboard heater.
+The smell can stay around for a very long time because the cat hair and the ammonia have not been properly cleaned ou.
 Fortunately, there are ways in which you can remove this odor from your baseboards by using a few techniques that are simple to use.

-To help remove the odor of the cat you will want to find out if there is any cat urine which might be located around the same area of the odor.
+To help remove cat odor you will want to find out if there is any cat urine that might be located around the same area of the odor.
 Use a small amount of water and a lot of vinegar with a rag and wash the heaters with the solution.
 Let this stay on the heaters for a day and then come back and wash it off with a rag.
-This process can be repeated from days to weeks until the cat urine has vanished.
+This process can be repeated from days to weeks until the urine smell has vanished.
 The vinegar should reduce the smell and dissolve the pH balance after a short amount of time.

-Another option for the cat odor is by using incenses and burning oils to reduce the smell from the baseboard area.
-The incenses can be used by burning them and let the smoke of the incense cover the area which will help in masking the smell of the odor.
+Another option for eliminating cat odor is by using incense and burning oils to reduce the smell from the baseboard area.
+The incense can be used by burning them and let the smoke of the incense cover the area which will help in masking the smell of the odor.
 Another option is to use scented oils which will remove the smell of odor that is still in the air.

 The last option can have a more permanent imprint on the area you are working on because you will be using bleach and other chemicals.
 Turn off any electricity going to the heater to make sure no water or bleach will drip through.
 Use rubber gloves to protect yourself from the chemicals and begin to dilute the bleach by combining water and a small amount of bleach into a bucket.
 Use an old rag or cloth with the bleach solution and scrub all around the heater, which should remove a lot of the cat odor.